mrunal-mani/Danny-s-Dinner/readme.md

-# Danny's Diner SQL Case Study
+# Danny's Dinner - PowerBI SQL

 ## Overview
 Danny's Diner is a fictional restaurant where customers order different menu items.
 This SQL case study analyzes customer spending habits, menu popularity, and membership benefits using SQL queries.
 The dataset consists of three tables: `sales`, `menu`, and `members`.